M42 - The Great Orion Nebula - Astrophotography

 Wide-field Astrophotography of the Orion Nebula with a DSLR camera

-Below is Barnard's Loop, we spent 7.2 hours on the imaging (watch Episode 8!), using a 50mm lens, also tracking the stars with our Atlas EQ-G motorized Mount.
+Below is Barnard's Loop, we spent 7.2 hours on the imaging (watch Episode 8!), using a 50mm lens, also tracking the stars with our motorized mount.

 Click on the image below to visit our full post about Barnard's Loop.